 In 2007, the Journal of General Internal Medicine reported a study finding 26 percent of conservative medical students and 40 percent of liberal medical students either disagreed or strongly disagreed with the statement.
 “Access to health care is a fundamental human right.”

-That study was ten years ago — before the 2008 economic crash, before Occupy Wall Street, before so much more.
-What do new physicians think today?
+That study was ten years ago — what do new physicians think today?
 Will these young med students follow the traditional medical industry opinion, or will they lead doctors in the growing army against medical debt?